SyedAlthamish/PostureMonitor_V.2.0/v.2.0/data/V.3.0/v.3.0 ML-Ready/README.md

 The format of each .txt file is as follows:
     6* 2 values of one sensor, 6 *2 values of another sensor, posture state (Each Column is also labelled) with each row having only relevant posture states.

+The actual dataset consists solely of ***n naming convention where the starts represent characters and the n represents optional number.